contensis/docs-delivery-js/key-concepts/taxonomy.md

 *path*
 > Type: `string`
-> The path for the taxonomy, which is a forward-slash delimitered set of string values, e.g. "Root/Movies/Genres/Comedy"
+> The path for the taxonomy, which is a forward-slash delimited set of string values, e.g. "Root/Movies/Genres/Comedy"

 or